peterkhe1999/CheatSheet/OSCP/README.md

 If the user may be a **local administrator on another machine** => try to use the hash on another machine: **relay attack**.

+Due to SMB signing being set to False => a relay attacks is possible

 * --no-http-server: disable the HTTP server since we are relaying an SMB connection
 * -smb2support: add support for SMB2
 * -t: set the target to FILES02